edmoura/CMind/README.md

 * Quick: [GitHub](https://github.com/Quick/Quick).
 * Nimble: [GitHub](https://github.com/Quick/Nimble).

-This project is about a consuming a news API with Viper architecture, UI and Unit tests, if you download the project I really recommend you to do your own key on [News API].
+This project is about consuming a news API with Viper architecture, UI and Unit tests, if you download the project I really recommend you to do your own key on [News API].